raandree/230703AdTroubleshooting/README.md

 1. There are old DNS SRV records of domain controllers decommisioned years ago.
 Are there processes cleaning up DNS on a regular basis?
 Windows DNS Servers have `DNS Scavening` for cleanip up orphaned records.

-1. Maybe get rid of secondary zones and replicate the AD integrated zones to the entire forest
+1. Maybe get rid of secondary zones and replicate the AD integrated zones to the entire forest.

+1. How does the non-Microsoft DNS server system make sure, that dynamic updates are always secure?
+We did not find any traces of Kerberos authentication to the DNS servers.

 EnableForwarderReordering